tomasstorck/pyo/README.md

 * Python 3
 * dmenu

-Besides these dependencies, only the file pyo is required to run.
-Put it in a folder that is in your `$PATH`.
-Don't forget to make it executable.
+Besides these dependencies, only the file pyo and settings file are required to run the program.
+Put pyo in a folder that is in your `$PATH` (don't forget to make it executable) and put the settings file in `~/.config/pyo/`

 To summon and use pyo, you'll need to bind it to a shortcut that is globally available.
 How to add a shortcut key depends on your window manager/desktop environment.
 Some examples are given below.